 Questions about Catholic Worldview?

-If you have any questions about Catholic Worldview, please send them to email@example.com and Barbara Morgan will answer your question promptly.
-You can also visit Barbara in her office to gain access to the Catholic worldview library.
+If you have any questions about Catholic Worldview, please send them to firstname.lastname@example.org and Barbara Morgan will try to answer your question promptly.

 Resources for Catholic Worldview